MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/guides/mark-content-scripts-library-code.md

 # Mark content scripts as Library code

-When using the **Sources** panel of Microsoft Edge DevTools to [step through code][DevToolsJavascriptStepThroughCode], sometimes you pause on code that you do not recognize.
+When using the **Sources** tool of Microsoft Edge DevTools to [step through code][DevToolsJavascriptStepThroughCode], sometimes you pause on code that you do not recognize.
 You probably paused on code for one of the Microsoft Edge Extensions that you installed.
 Complete the following steps to not pause on extension code.

 1. Open DevTools, choose **Customize and control DevTools** \(`...`\) > **Settings**.
 You may also open **Settings** by selecting `F1`.